Eduard Fosch Villaronga

 Previously he was a researcher at the Cloud Legal Project between the Microsoft Cloud Computing Research Centre and the Centre for Commercial Law Studies both at the Queen Mary University of London in the UK.
 He investigated the governance of cloud robotics (Oct 2017-2018).
 He was also a postdoctoral researcher at the Law, Governance and Technology Department at the University of Twente in the Netherlands (Oct 2016-Sept 2017).
 In his time in UTwente, Eduard devised iterative modes for robot governance.

-Eduard is currently co-leader of the Working Group on the Ethical, Legal and Societal Aspects for Wearable Robots for Augmentation, Assistance or Substitution of Human Motor Functions at the European COST Action CA16116.
 His takeaways from his Ph.D.
-Thesis “Create a European Robot Impact Assessment” and “Create a Robot Seal” have been Included in the “EYE2018 Report: 100 ideas for a better future”, an event organized by the European Parliament.
+Thesis “Create a European Robot Impact Assessment” and “Create a Robot Seal” were included in the “EYE2018 Report: 100 ideas for a better future”, an event organized by the European Parliament.
 Eduard has also given seminars in prestigious institutions around the globe including the Advanced Telecommunications Research Institute International (ATR) in Japan, University College of London in the U.K., Robotics Institute in Carnegie Mellon University in the U.S., Mihaljo Pupin Institut in Serbia, European Institute of Innovation and Technology (EIT) at Uppsala University in Sweden, and Fordham Law School in the U.S.

-Eduard has lived in eight different countries, is fluent in several languages (Catalan, Spanish, English, French and Italian) and has some knowledge in other languages, including Portuguese, German, Dutch, and Lithuanian.
+Eduard has lived in eight different countries, is fluent in several languages (Catalan, Spanish, English, French and Italian) and has some basic knowledge in other languages.
 His academic interests include the regulation of technology, privacy, dignity, human-robot interactions, the future of work, the future of education, the use of emotions in human-robot interactions and the byproduct consequences of technology.
 In his free time, Eduard enjoys cooking, traveling, learning languages and listening to music from the past.

 No relevant ancillary activities